lmco/mcf/SECURITY.md

 list will be notified in the interest of transparency and program communication.

-If your program has special needs that may require an alteration to this policy, please contact our software team using the above *dl-SSC, MBEE-Software* distribution list so that we may work together to identify an approach to meet your program's needs.
+If your program has special needs that may require an alteration to this policy, please contact our software team with the [dl-SSC, MBEE-Software](mailto:mbee-software.dl-ssc@exch.ems.lmco.com) distribution list so that we may work together to identify an approach to meet your program's needs.

 Security updates should include a reasonable level of detail about the issue, the severity and likelihood of impact, and the MBEE team's assessment of the risk introduced by the issue.
-Security updates will also notify which versions are impacted and how to either update MBEE to a fixed version or how to mitigate the issue.
+Security updates will also notify which versions are impacted and how to mitigate the issue.

 For a list of MBEE security related updates, a web page will be created at [mbee.us.lmco.com](https://mbee.us.lmco.com) provide that information.